Deal Middle Street

 - The provision within the curtilage of a dwelling house or any new buildings or alteration of any existing ones

-- The provision of a hard surface e.g. to provide a car park in the front garden;
+- The provision of a hard surface, for example to provide a car park in the front garden

 - The erection, alteration or removal of a chimney on the house or on a building within its curtilage

 - The erection, construction, maintenance, improvement or alteration of a gate, fence, wall or other means of enclosure

 - The painting of the external masonry (or other walling material) of any part of the house (or building or enclosure within the curtilage of a house).
-For the a avoidance of doubt this does not include the routine repainting or masonry or other walling material in the same colour;
+This does not include the routine repainting or masonry or other walling material in the same colour

 - The demolition in whole or part of any gate, fence, wall or other means of enclosure

 - The installation, alteration or replacement of a satellite antenna on a dwelling house, or within the curtilage of a dwelling house

 If you do need to apply for panning permission we will aim to ensure that your proposal does not detract from the special character of the conservation area and each application will be treated on its own merits.
-Such applications do not require a fee and a decision normally takes between 5 to 8 weeks from the date of submission.
+A decision normally takes between 5 to 8 weeks from the date of submission.

 If your building is listed then you will require Listed Building Consent for both internal and external alterations and extensions.
 To check if your building is listed, please contact us.

 Telephone: 01304 872486